huaweicloud-latam/knowledge-base/docs/management-and-governance/iic/user-federation-keycloak-saml.md

 {% include image.html post=page.path file="image24.png" %}

-{% include image.html post=page.path file="image25.png)
+{% include image.html post=page.path file="image25.png" %}

 # Keycloak Client

 To integrate Huawei Cloud with Keycloak, you must first create a Client in the IdP.
-To do this, go to the IdP (Keycloak" %} settings page and navigate to the “Clients” section.
+To do this, go to the IdP (Keycloak) settings page and navigate to the “Clients” section.
 Click “Create” to create a new client.

 {% include image.html post=page.path file="image26.png" %}
 {% include image.html post=page.path file="image27.png" %}